 How to Remove a Foreclosure from Your Credit Report

-A foreclosure can be removed from your credit report, but it requires time and patience.
-You can dispute it, but in order to prove it’s inaccurate, you’ll probably need the right documentation to show it doesn’t belong on your credit report.
+Removing a foreclosure from your credit report requires time and patience.
+You can dispute it, but you’ll need the right documentation to demonstrate that it doesn’t belong on your credit report.

-What to Do if There are Errors on Your Credit Report
+Step 1: Find Errors on Your Credit Report Listing

 - The account number